 We are a development stage biopharmaceutical company engaged in the development and commercialization of pharmaceuticals and dietary supplements.
 We are a smaller reporting company as defined by applicable federal securities regulations.
 Our common stock is traded on the OTCQB under the trading symbol "CDXI".
-On the effective date of this prospectus, we expect that trading on NASDAQ will be under the same symbol.
-We also intend to seek a listing for the Purchase Warrants on NASDAQ under the symbol "CDXIW."
+On the effective date of this prospectus, we expect that trading on Nasdaq will be under the same symbol.
+We also intend to seek a listing for the Purchase Warrants on Nasdaq under the symbol "CDXIW."

 Our executive offices are located at 2800 Woodlawn Drive, Suite 129, Honolulu, Hawaii 96822.
 Our telephone number is (808) 457-1400.
-Our website is located at http://www.cardaxpharma.com.
-The information on our website is not part of this prospectus.
+Our website is located at www.cardaxpharma.com.
+The information on our website or that can be accessed through our website does not constitute a part of this prospectus.